Research & Best Practices

 What is a maintenance backlog?

-A maintenance backlog is the total amount of outstanding work that the maintenance department has on its plate, whether in progress, planned or scheduled.
+A maintenance backlog is the total amount of outstanding maintenance work that the maintenance team has on its plate, whether in progress, planned or scheduled.
 However, the term is also used to refer to a measurement of the time that will be needed to complete that existing workload.
-The backlog is often measured in weeks.

 For example, if planned, scheduled and in-progress tasks are projected to take 240 man-hours and you have three technicians performing 40 hours of maintenance on those tasks each week (for a total of 120 hours each week), your backlog is two weeks.
 Under the same scenario with five technicians working 40 hours each (and thus able to complete 200 hours of work each week), your backlog is 1.2 weeks.

+A healthy maintenance backlog typically ranges from two to four weeks for preventive maintenance.
+Less than two weeks may indicate overstaffing; more than four weeks suggests growing risk.
 Notably, a backlog is not inherently bad.
 If there were no work planned, scheduled or needed — and thus no backlog — technicians would be sitting idle, an inefficient use of your labor capital.
+Most organizations aim to balance planned maintenance with reactive needs, ensuring resources are not constantly diverted to emergency fixes.

 If your backlog has grown to an unmanageable size or maintenance department inefficiencies need to be addressed, a more proactive approach is needed.
 Follow these steps to put a better maintenance backlog management strategy in place: